QLD

 Instagram: @umiarts

-Mon–Fri 9.00 to 4.00.
 UMI Arts is the incubator Aboriginal and Torres Strait Islander Cultural organisation for Far North Queensland, an area that extends north of Cairns to include the Torres Strait Islands, south to Cardwell, west to Camooweal and includes the Gulf and Mt Isa regions.
 UMI Arts is a not-for-profit company governed and managed by an Aboriginal and Torres Strait Islander Board and has been operating since 2005.
-Our mission is to operate a cultural organisation that assists Aboriginal and Torres Strait Islander peoples to participate in the maintenance, preservation, and protection of culture.
+It’s mission is to operate a cultural organisation that assists Aboriginal and Torres Strait Islander peoples to participate in the maintenance, preservation, and protection of culture.
+The UMI Arts Gallery and Gift Shop in Cairns showcases the fine art and crafts created by member artists, assisting them to continue preserving and protecting the culture and stories of the region.
+UMI is a Creole word that means ìYou and Meî – for UMI Arts, this is significant as they believe that we need to work together to keep our culture strong.

 Western District